sspanak/tt9/docs/user-manual.md

 _In these cases, you could assign another key (all other keys are fully usable), or use the on-screen backspace._

 #### Next Input Mode Key (Default: press #):
-- **Press when there are no suggestions:** Cycle the input modes (abc → ABC → Predictive → 123).
-Note that only 123 mode is available in numeric fields and Predictive mode is not available in password fields.
+Cycle the input modes (abc → Predictive → 123).

-- **Press while suggestions are on:** Toggle the suggestions between UPPERCASE and lowercase.
-In case the suggestions are only special characters, switch to the next character group.
+_Predictive mode is not available in password fields._

-- **Number-only fields:** No special action.
-Type a "#" with the default key.
-Changing the mode is not possible in such fields.
+_In number-only fields, changing the mode is not possible.
+In such cases, the key reverts to its default function (i.e. type "#")._

 #### Edit Text Key:
 Show the text editing panel, which allows you to select, cut, copy, and paste text.
 You can close the panel by pressing the "✱" key again or, in most applications, by pressing the Back button.
 Details are available [below](#text-editing).